wprichar/DevOPs-tooling/README.md

 ### Push to test

-This stage pushes our new version of BlueMessenger to a Cloud Foundry application with the test extension to be used for testing.
+This stage pushes the new version of BlueMessenger to a Cloud Foundry application with the test extension to be used for testing.
+A test cloudant database is also create at this stage to properly demonstrate an enterprise tool chain where the production database is not linked till push to production happens.

 ### Performance test with Blazemeter

 In this tile, we perform our performance testing with Taurus and Blazemeter.
+You can monitor the testing pass fail status in ** View logs and history**.
+Once the stage finishes it will provide your a blaze meter hyperlink you can click to see graphical representations of your test results on blaze meter's website.
+The scripts that is sent to Blazemeter for perfomance testing is **performanceTest.yml** in root directory of DevOPs services.
+In this configuration file you set the pass/fail thresholds in **criteria** under **reporting**.
+You would change the milli seconds and duration of time in avg-rt ( average response time ) or the percentage of fails (fail) with the duration.

 ### SauceLabs selenium test with database check

+In this stage a selenium test is executed on the front end to send a message to the cloudant database using **Sauce Labs**.
+After that, a mocha test is run to check there is a value in the newly created test database.

 ### Delete testing environment

+Here our test application and database are deleted.
+We do this for this demonstration for resource considerations but it is common for enterprise tool chains to leave their testing environment up 24/7.

 ### Push to Production using Active Deploy service + Appscan